codenvibes/CS/01_CORE_CONCEPTS/NETWORKING FUNDAMENTALS/11 MAC ADDRESSES.md

 ## Questions

-What does the term "IP" stand for?
+- What does the term "IP" stand for?
+	Internet Protocol
-What is each section of an IP address called?
+- What is each section of an IP address called?
+	octet
-How many sections (in digits) does an IPv4 address have?
+- How many sections (in digits) does an IPv4 address have?
+	4
-What does the term "MAC" stand for?
+- What does the term "MAC" stand for?

 ---